gravitational/teleport/rfd/0123-tls-routing-behind-layer7-lb.md

 service is indeed behind a layer 7 load balancer AND the load balancer is configured to set correct values in the XFF headers.

-Further more, requests with multiple XFF values will be rejected as it is difficult to know which is the truth.
-And in cases multiple IPs are present in the header, the last IP is taken as only the last one can be trusted as the load balancer sets it before delivering the request to the Proxy.
+Further more, requests with multiple XFF headers or headers containing multiple IPs will be rejected as it is difficult to know which is the truth without extra knowledge of the setup.

 ### Performance